Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/migrating-from-ingress-to-gateway.md

 ## Delete the previous configuration

-Once all the Gateways have been correctly deployed and are programmed (i.e. have status condition `Programmed` set, with status field set to `True`), you can carefully delete the ingress resources.
+After all the Gateways have been correctly deployed and are programmed, you can delete the ingress resources.
+In other words the Gateways should have the status condition `Programmed` set, and status field set to `True` before you delete the ingress resources. delete the ingress resources.

-> **Note**: It is a best practice to not delete all the ingress resources at once, but instead
+> **Note**: It is a best practice to not delete all the ingress resources at once,
-> iteratively delete one ingress at a time, verify that no connection is lost, then
+> but instead iteratively delete one ingress at a time, verify that no connection
-> continue.
+> is lost, then continue.